believer/willcodefor.beer/posts/typing-swedish-letters-on-a-us-keyboard.md

 tags:
   - til
   - activity/writing
+  - status/done
 layout: layouts/post.njk
-modified: '2022-02-10'
+modified: '2022-02-28'
-modifiedDateTime: '2022-02-10 20:02'
+modifiedDateTime: '2022-02-28 10:10'
 created: '2022-02-10'
 createdDateTime: '2022-02-10 10:41'
 ---

 I recently got my first US layout keyboard, a Nuphy Air75.
 The transition from a Swedish layout keyboard hasn't been too painful and programming feels easier as many of the brackets and things we use often are more conveniently placed and require fewer key presses.

 However, I still need to switch between writing in Swedish and English.
-I've set up a shortcut in macOS to switch between Swedish and English as the input source (system settings -> keyboard -> shortcuts -> input sources -> "select the previous input source") but it feels cumbersome to use whenever I just need one Swedish letter.
+I've set up a shortcut in macOS to switch between Swedish and English as the input source (system settings -> keyboard -> shortcuts -> input sources -> "select the previous input source") but it feels cumbersome to use when I only need one Swedish letter.
 So how would I type Swedish letters while keeping US as my input source?

 - **å** is the easiest, `option + a`
 - **ä** uses the umlaut accent, `option + u`, then `a`